Built-In Floating Desk with Closet Rods

 Fortunately, the sides of his closet were deep enough to accommodate some clothing storage.
 I used that space to install closet rods on either side, making the setup dual-purpose- a functional desk in the center, and (somewhat) hidden clothes storage on the sides.

-There are really just two key differences between the two builds:
+Keep in mind these two key differences between the two builds:

 I shortened the desktop width so that it didn’t run wall to wall, leaving space on each side for hanging clothes without them touching the desk.